BoltzExchange/boltz-client/docs/grpc.md

 #### GetSwapInfoStream

 Returns the entire history of the swap if is still pending and streams updates in real time.
+If the swap id is empty or "*" updates for all swaps will be streamed.

 | Request | Response |
 | ------- | -------- |